marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 The i.MX6 SoC family features an [ARM® TrustZone®](http://www.arm.com/products/processors/technologies/trustzone/) implementation in its CPU core as well as its internal peripherals.

-A reference implementation of ARM® TrustZone® on the USB armory Mk II can be found in F-Secure own [GoTEE](https://github.com/usbarmory/GoTEE) framework.
+A reference implementation of ARM® TrustZone® on the USB armory Mk II can be found in WithSecure own [GoTEE](https://github.com/usbarmory/GoTEE) framework.

 # External secure elements